daneallen/neopixelLanyard/README.md

 Total parts cost ~$40/unit.

-Contained within this repository is everything you *should* need to modify and fabricate the lanyard
+Contained within this repository is everything you *should* need to fabricate and modify the lanyard as you desire.

+### Project Keywords
+- MCU - Attiny85
+- Arduino Stack
+- Neopixel

 ## Software Credits:
 - [Adafruit The magic of neopixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels)